cosmic-zip/witch_craft/README.md

 are created using the best possible data analysis techniques, and their final versions are merged into the main project.

-The witch_spells package also provide:
+The spellbook package also provide:

 -   **Advanced osint search in over 1000 sources**
 -   **Default Credentials Database**